 Loggly has configured our discovery.zen properties as follows:

 discovery.zen.fd.ping_timeout.
 In addition, two minimum master nodes should be detected by other nodes (we have 3 masters).
-This discovery method used is unicast and the unicast hosts are esmaster01, esmaster02, esmaster03.
+Our unicast hosts are esmaster01, esmaster02, esmaster03.

-Tip #4: Watch Out for delete_all_indices!
+Tip #5: Watch out for DELETE_all!

-curl -XDELETE ‘http://localhost:9200/*/'
+curl -XDELETE 'https://localhost:9200/*/'

-Tip #7: Navigating ElasticSearch’s Allocation-related Properties
+Tip #7: Navigating Elasticsearch’s allocation-related properties

 Shard allocation is the process of allocating shards to nodes.
 This can happen during initial recovery, replica allocation, or rebalancing.
 Or it can happen when handling nodes that are being added or removed.